doocs/leetcode/solution/1400-1499/1454.Active Users/README_EN.md

 | id            | int     |
 | login_date    | date    |
 +---------------+---------+
-There is no primary key for this table, it may contain duplicates.
+This table may contain duplicate rows.
 This table contains the account id of the user who logged in and the login date.
 A user may log in multiple times in the day.
 </pre>